OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Experiments

 \subsubsection{Baselines.}

-We compare \nickname against openpi~\cite{openpi2025}, the official inference framework for $\pi_{0.5}$ (10k stars on GitHub), running in 2 representative configurations:
+We compare \nickname against openpi~\cite{openpi2025}, the official inference framework for $\pi_{0.5}$ (over 10k stars on GitHub), running in two execution modes:

 \paragraph{Sequential isolated execution} (the main baseline, denoted as ``Baseline''), is the standard inference paradigm of existing systems \cite{openpi2025, wallx2025, galaxeavla2025, xiaomirobotics2026}: each task (action and language generation) runs independently and sequentially within each frame.
-Since openpi doesn't release code for language generation described in the $\pi_{0.5}$ paper, we implement this in reference to a community reproduction \footnote{\url{https://github.com/BrunoFANG1/openpi_subtask_generation}.}.
+Since openpi does not release code for the language generation described in the $\pi_{0.5}$ paper, we implement this baseline following a community reproduction \footnote{\url{https://github.com/BrunoFANG1/openpi_subtask_generation}.}.

 \paragraph{Parallel isolated execution} (an additional baseline, denoted as ``Parallel'') is a straightforward way to parallelize multi-task inference: each task runs on an individual process in parallel, sharing one GPU.
 We implement this for openpi via CUDA Multi-Process Service (MPS).
 Results show that this naive parallelization provides very limited speedup from the main baseline.